In Mauritania, push to phase out private schools divides opinion

 He backs the government’s decision to phase out private schools in favour of state-run institutions, pitched as a bid to standardise education quality.

-Despite protests by some parents and teachers, Rais believes the system will be better for children.
+Despite protests by some parents and teachers, Rais believes “everyone will benefit” from the new system.

-“Everyone will benefit from it,” Rais, who heads the school’s parents’ association, told Al Jazeera.
-He said he remembers a time when there were only public schools.
+Rais, who heads the school’s parents’ association, told Al Jazeera that he remembers a time when there were only public schools.

 He was able to become a civil engineer who worked across West Africa.
 But when private schools emerged, impoverished families suffered, he said.